Class: DLinked::List

 #firstObject?

-Returns the value of the element at the head (start) of the list.
+Returns the value of the element at the head of the list without removing it.

 This is an **O(1)** operation.